 Welcome to Rockwood!

-Our nearly 3,500 teachers and staff members go above and beyond to ensure a quality learning experience each day for over 19,400 learners.
+Our nearly 3,400 teachers and staff members go above and beyond to ensure a quality learning experience each day for almost 19,000 learners.
 We prioritize the physical safety and mental and social-emotional health of our students through a multi-tiered system of support.
 We keep our focus on our students’ education through cultivating positive, respectful relationships that build a solid foundation for learning.
 And we always make sure to keep things fun and celebrate the many and varied successes of our students, staff and community members!

 These collective efforts uphold a reputation founded on high student achievement, outstanding teachers and staff and great community support.